jrhee17/armeria/PLAN.md

 - Response path:
   - Pooled deframed data is zero‑copy when the response is passed through (the common case).
   - If responses are always transformed (e.g., PROTO↔JSON), pooling helps less unless conversion avoids `array()`.
-- Decorator safety rule:
+- Delegate safety rule:
-  - If a decorator ignores the delegate response, it must `abort()` it to avoid pooled buffer leaks.
+  - If the transcoding service ignores the delegate response, it must `abort()` it to avoid pooled buffer leaks.

 ## Notes / Risks
 - gRPC JSON (`application/grpc+json`) is not commonly supported by default gRPC servers.
 - PROTO hop is more compatible with “normal” gRPC servers, but requires conversion logic.

-## Decorator Implementation Note
+## Service Implementation Note
-- The same decorator implementation will be used by `GrpcService` internally and by standalone decorators.
+- The same implementation will be used by `GrpcService` internally and by a standalone `HttpServiceWithRoutes`.
-- `GrpcServiceBuilder.enableHttpJsonTranscoding(...)` should attach the decorator rather than return a separate wrapper service.
+- `GrpcServiceBuilder.enableHttpJsonTranscoding(...)` should use the shared engine + service adapter rather than introducing a public decorator-only surface.
 - Preserve the same delegate-chain assumption: a FramedGrpcService is internally available and can be resolved via the delegate chain.
-- Path prefix / rewrite is intentionally not part of the initial decorator API.
+- Path prefix / rewrite is intentionally not part of the initial service API.
 Use route binding or a separate rewrite decorator if needed; add later only if necessary.
 ## Shared Transcoding Engine (Composition)
 - Extract the HTTP/JSON ↔ gRPC conversion logic into a small, package‑private “engine” that has no direct dependency on server‑only types beyond what’s needed for request/response conversion.
-- Thin adapters (server `GrpcService`, pure `HttpService` decorator, and a future client/proxy adapter) should delegate to the same engine.
+- Thin adapters (server `GrpcService`, standalone `HttpServiceWithRoutes`, and a future client/proxy adapter) should delegate to the same engine.
 - Keep `HttpJsonTranscodingService` as a `GrpcService` to preserve `routes()` and existing behaviors;
-  introduce a separate pure decorator that uses the same engine.
+  introduce a separate standalone service that uses the same engine.

 ## Next Steps (if proceeding)
 1) Rewire internals to use a shared transcoding engine + adapter without changing public APIs or behavior.
 2) Adjust type hierarchy:
    - Keep `HttpJsonTranscodingService` as a `GrpcService` that delegates to the engine.
-   - Introduce a pure decorator class that delegates to the engine.
+   - Introduce a standalone `HttpJsonToGrpcTranscodingService` that implements `HttpServiceWithRoutes`.
-3) Expose the decorator and its builder as public API after the internal consolidation lands.
+3) Expose the standalone service and its builder as public API after the internal consolidation lands.
-4) Expose the decorator via DocService once the public API is stable.
+4) Expose the standalone service via DocService once the public API is stable.